Haskell Small: Reviews

 He has also received favorable reviews from Die Welt, Der Tagesspiegel, the Washington Times, Music & Vision, Piano and Keyboard Magazine, Fanfare Magazine, 20th Century Music Magazine, Ovation Magazine, the American Record Guide, Records International, The Sioux City Journal, the Montgomery County Gazette and independent reviewer Donald Satz.

 Go

-Small is a 4-dan Go player (amateur rating scale) and is the leader of the Greater Washington Go Club.
+Small was a 4-dan Go player (amateur rating scale) and was the leader of the Greater Washington Go Club.
 Under the auspices of the American Go Association, he organized the first U.S. Go Congress in 1985, an event that continues to be held annually.
-One of his musical compositions is titled A Game of Go (1987) and is included on the eponymously titled CD released by piano duo Quattro Mani on Klavier Records (2000).
+One of his musical compositions is titled A Game of Go (1987) and was included on the eponymously titled CD released by piano duo Quattro Mani on Klavier Records (2000).

 Family

 Haskell's wife Betsy Small, born 1947, is a certified yoga instructor, and also a musician (lute, voice, guitar) and a go player.
 They have two grown daughters, Rachel and Sarah (a photographer, filmmaker and musician, known for singing as part of the New York City-based a cappella Balkan music group Black Sea Hotel).